Are you a romantic when it comes to things like Valentine’s Day?

 In the next photo, I (temporarily) placed it with another vignette….

 I really like this print and it seemed romantic, yet not frilly, so it made a good gift for my man.
+Actually, I think this would make a great gift for his birthday, an anniversary, or even Father’s Day.
 But, I have to say, that as a woman, I’d love this print as a gift too.

 And don’t worry if DIY is not your thing, Uncommon Goods also sells this print already framed.